Tea culture: Tibet

 Tibet tea drinking has many rules.
-One such concerns an invitation to a house for tea.
-The host will first pour some highland barley wine.
+One such concern concerns an invitation to a house for tea.
+The host will first pour some Highland barley wine.
 The guest must dip his finger in the wine and flick some away.
 This will be done three times to represent respect for the Buddha, Dharma, and Sangha.
 The cup will then be refilled two more times, and on the last time, it must be emptied, or the host will be insulted.
 After this, the host will present a gift of butter tea to the guest, who will accept it without touching the bowl's rim.
 The guest will then pour a glass for himself and must finish the glass or be seen as rude.

 Two main teas go with the tea culture.
 The teas are butter tea and sweet milk tea.
-These two teas are only found in Tibet.
-Other teas that Tibetans enjoy are boiled black teas.
+These two teas are only found in Tibet.Other teas that Tibetans enjoy are boiled black teas.
 Many tea shops in Tibet sell these teas, which travelers often take as their primary hydration source.

 Japan

 Green tea's traditional role in Japanese society is as a drink for special guests and occasions.
 Green tea is served in many companies during afternoon breaks.
 Japanese often buy sweets for their colleagues when on vacation or business trips.
 These snacks are usually enjoyed with green tea.
 Tea will also be prepared for visitors coming for company meetings and guests visiting Japanese homes.
 A thermos full of green tea is a staple on family or school outings as an accompaniment to bento (box lunches).
 Families often bring along proper Japanese teacups to enhance the enjoyment of the traditional drink.

 The strong cultural association Japan has with green tea has made it the most popular beverage to drink in traditional Japanese cuisine, such as sushi, sashimi, and tempura.
 At a restaurant, a cup of green tea is often served with meals at no extra charge, with as many refills as desired.
 The best traditional Japanese restaurants take as much care in choosing the tea they serve as in preparing the food.

 Many Japanese are still taught the proper art of the centuries-old tea ceremony as well.
 Still, the Japanese now enjoy green tea processed using state-of-the-art technology.
 Today, hand pressing—a method demonstrated to tourists—is taught only as a technique preserved as a part of the Japanese cultural tradition.
 Most ubiquitous vending machines also carry a wide selection of hot and cold bottled teas.
 Oolong tea enjoys considerable popularity.
 Black tea, often with milk or lemon, is served ubiquitously in cafes, coffee shops, and restaurants.

 Major tea-producing areas in Japan include Shizuoka Prefecture and the city of Uji in Kyoto Prefecture.

-Other infusions bearing the name cha are barley tea (mugi-cha) which is popular as a cold drink in the summer, buckwheat tea (soba-cha), and hydrangea tea (ama-cha).
+Other infusions bearing the name cha are barley tea (mugi-cha), which is popular as a cold drink in the summer; buckwheat tea (soba-cha); and hydrangea tea (ama-cha).